Skip to content

 Provide free, reliable transportation for seniors and individuals with disabilities to their appointments.
 You must have your own vehicle and be comfortable working independently.

-UAF Legacy Health
+UAF Health

 Support individuals living with or at risk of HIV/AIDS by promoting safe sex, facilitating STI testing, and assisting with basic needs.
 Great for those passionate about public health and advocacy.